HOW TO KEEP TRADITIONS ALIVE WHEN LIVING ABROAD

 In addition to adjusting to a new home, country and language, our 13 year old son was taking classes in English, French and Italian while trying to simultaneously learn French and Italian.
-We were all pretty beaten down and exhausted.
+We were all pretty beaten down.
 I was determined to celebrate Thanksgiving and have a day from home in Italy.

 Thanksgiving has always been one of my favorites holidays.
 I like that it is a day of reflection.
 There is no emphasis on gifts, just food, family and friends.
 One of Aleksander’s new friends asked him what Thanksgiving was.
 After Aleks explained it to him he said, “That sounds great.
 Can I come?”
 A friend for dinner – thank you Jesus, yes!
 Maybe we would see a glimpse of our former son.
 That would be something to be grateful for.
 Aleks’ friend inspired me.
 I invited some new friends to join us – two American families and one family that is a mix of English and American.
 I envisioned a day conducted entirely in English for our tired minds and spirits – yay!